-- ensure they are approved by the vehicle manufacturer
+- make sure they are approved by the vehicle manufacturer

 - provide adequate clearance between tyre and bodywork

-Modifications to your car's brakes must at all times be carried out by a competent engineer.
-Before parting with your money, seek advice from independent suppliers and the vehicle manufacturer to ensure that the brakes you intend fitting are approved and will not involve any major modification of existing mounting points.
+Modifications to your car's brakes must at all times be carried out by a professional engineer.
+Before parting with your money, seek advice from independent suppliers and the vehicle manufacturer to make sure that the brakes you intend fitting are approved and will not involve any major change of existing mounting points.